 MCPs, APIs and CLIs: When to use what

-There are three ways to give an agent real capabilities right now.
-You can run an MCP server, point it at a regular API, or hand it a CLI.
-Let's explore when you should use each.
+There are three ways to give an agent real capabilities right now: run an MCP server, point it at a regular API, or hand it a CLI.
+Here's what each one actually is, and when to pick it.

 The three options